Sioger/Docker_lab5_dockerfile/README.md

 ## Container Setup and Running

-To create a container with the scratch-node-nginx-mix image, specify the modes it will run in (-d in this case), ports (-p portOnYourHostMachine:PortOnApacheServer(80 default for this image)), the name of the container (--name nginx-server in this case) and any additional options that will be needed.
-The example command below demonstrates how to create a container with the scratch-node-nginx-mix image.
+The example command below demonstrates how to create a container with alpine.

 ```cmd
 docker run -it -p 3000:3000 simple